-Vanessa Elliott is currently a Policy Manager at Department of Premier and Cabinet with over 15 years’ experience working in strategic management roles in the public and private sector.
+Vanessa Elliott currently manages policy at the Department of the Premier and Cabinet, with over 15 years’ experience working in strategic management roles in the public and private sectors.

-Vanessa is a non-executive director of Desert Knowledge Australia and Whitelion, and an Arts Advisor Committee Member of Healthway.
+Vanessa is a non-executive Director of Desert Knowledge Australia and Whitelion.

 Commissioner from 16 November 2018.
 Term expires on 15 November 2021.

 Jacqueline Jarvis is an agribusiness professional with more than 20 years’ experience in the finance sector, agricultural policy and workforce development.
 Jacqueline has worked with the Chamber of Commerce and Industry Western Australia, the former Department of Agriculture and Food WA, and in the Not for Profit sector.